Tremontaine/simple-text-expander/README.md

 ### Creating a Snippet

-1. Click the Text Expander icon in the Chrome toolbar
+1. Click the Simple Text Expander icon in the Chrome toolbar
 2. Click "Add New"
 3. Enter a shortcut (e.g., "sig")
 4. Enter the text you want it to expand to